 If you've been charged with a drug crime in Contra Costa or Alameda County, you do have options.
 No matter what the charge, certain measures can be taken from the beginning of your case to help you avoid adverse legal consequences.
 Contra Costa and Alameda County drug crimes attorney Lynn Gorelick has been defending drug offenders in the Bay Area for more than two decades, and has a great a deal knowledge in California drug law and court process.

-Top Criminal Attorney, trust an attorney with over 30 years of experience in the field of Criminal defense – Lynn Gorelick.
+Criminal Attorney with over 30 years of experience, Lynn Gorelick.

 Ms. Gorelick knows effective ways to defend her clients in court, and is not afraid to stand up to the prosecution's accusations.
 She will make sure that no search and seizure laws have been violated.
 If the cops and investigators violated search and seizure law, she will motion to have all evidence thrown out, which can lead to a dismissal of your case.
 There is nothing more important to Ms. Gorelick than using her extensive experience to help you achieve a successful outcome.

 Call Gorelick Law Offices at (510) 785-1444 or (925) 847-3006, and let Ms. Gorelick help you during this often uneasy, confusing, and frightening time!